StarRocks/starrocks/docs/sql-reference/sql-functions/map-functions/transform_keys.md

 Transforms keys in a map using a [Lambda expression](../Lambda_expression.md) and produces a new key for each entry in the map.

-This function is supported from v3.0.
+This function is supported from v3.1 onwards.

 From v2.5, StarRocks supports querying complex data types MAP and STRUCT from data lakes.
 MAP is an unordered collection of key-value pairs, for example, `{"a":1, "b":2}`.